growthboot/Javascript-Q/README.md

 # JavascriptQ
-A very small library to substitute Jquery when you need a light-weight alternative
+A very small library to substitute Jquery or other large libraries for when you need a light-weight alternative.